Sunday, 27 March 2016

 Keyes continued in his involvement in the training of commandos in the raiding of hostile locations and also commanded various battlecruisers between the wars before becoming Admiral of the Fleet in 1935.
 But he saw little action at sea from then on, involving himself in politics and becoming MP for Portsmouth North.
 Active on the debate on the government’s effectiveness in war tactics, he was instrumental in Churchill’s rise.

 Keyes proposed plans to raid Nazi occupied ports in Europe during World War II, but the chief of staff saw Keyes as being reckless and his plans were turned down.
-Replaced by Lord Louis Mountbatton as the director of Combined Operations Headquarters, Keyes felt betrayed by those he had supported.
+Replaced by Lord Louis Mountbatten as the director of Combined Operations Headquarters, Keyes felt betrayed by those he had supported.

 To appease Keyes’ disillusionment, the title ‘Baron Keyes of Zeebrugge and Dover’ was offered.
 Keyes closed his career via a farewell tour around Canada, New Zealand and Australia on board HMS Appalachian.
 Sadly, Keyes suffered lung damage after inhaling aircraft smoke from Japanese aircraft and never fully recovered.
 He died of a heart attack a year later in 1945.